TUBB/CalendarSelector/README.md

 }
 ```

-When day has selected, the DayViewHolder.setCurrentMonthDayText(FullDay day, boolean isSelected) method will be excute
+When day has selected, the DayViewHolder.setCurrentMonthDayText(FullDay day, boolean isSelected) method will be excute,
-At this, you can something interesting, like add animator for day view, please see [AnimDayViewInflater][8]
+at this moment, you can do something interesting (add animator for day view), please see [AnimDayViewInflater][8]

 ```java
 @Override